The Best BBQ Thermometer for 2024 (Reviews & Guideline)

 The blue Thermapen features a much finer tip allowing it to penetrate skins and delicate flesh a lot easier.
 When I tried using the yellow Hygiplas I could not readily penetrate the fish skin and just squished the skin down onto the flesh.

-Probe your meat and it is under-cooked, then next time you probe it is cooked, if you haven’t sanitized your probe with a probe wipe between tests then you may have cross-contaminated your cooked meat with any bugs that may have still been present in the earlier under-cooked test.
+Probe your meat and it is under-cooked, then next time you probe it is cooked, if you haven’t sanitized your probe with a probe wipe between tests you may have cross-contaminated your cooked meat with any bugs that may have still been present in the earlier under-cooked test.

 Best Remote Barbecue Thermometers